shubhamxdhapola/Guess-The-Number/README.md

-This Python script is an interactive Number Guessing Game that challenges users to guess a randomly generated number within a specified range.
+This Python script implements an interactive number guessing game where users specify a range and attempt to guess a randomly generated number within that range.
+The game follows these key steps:
-The game provides a fun way for users to test their guessing skills and gives feedback on each guess, including the number of attempts remaining.
-It also allows users to play multiple rounds if they wish.

-#Key Features:
-Game Introduction:

-The script starts by displaying a welcome message and brief instructions on how to play the game.
+1. **Initialization**:
+   - The game starts by defining a constant line `LINE` for formatting output.

+2. **Range Specification**:
-It prompts the user to enter the starting and ending range for the random number.
+   - The function `get_specified_range()` prompts the user to input the starting and ending range of numbers.
+It includes error handling to ensure the inputs are valid integers.
-Random Number Generation:

-Using the random.randint() function, the script generates a random number within the specified range.
-Gameplay Loop:
+3. **User Input**:
+   - The function `get_user_input()` prompts the user to guess the number and ensures that the input is a valid integer.

+4. **Game Play**:
-The player has 10 attempts to guess the number.
+   - The function `play_game()` generates a random number within the specified range.
+The user has 10 attempts to guess the correct number.
-For each guess, the script provides feedback indicating whether the guessed number is too high or too low.
+   - After each guess, the game provides feedback indicating whether the guessed number is higher or lower than the target number.
-The number of remaining attempts is displayed after each guess.
+   - The game keeps track of the number of attempts and displays the remaining attempts after each guess.
-Win/Lose Conditions:

-If the player guesses the correct number, a congratulatory message is displayed, and the game ends.
-If the player runs out of attempts without guessing the number, a game over message is shown along with the correct number.
-Scoring System:

-Upon winning, the script calculates and displays the number of attempts used, the score (remaining attempts out of 10), and the accuracy percentage.
+   - If the user guesses correctly within the allowed attempts, a congratulatory message is displayed along with the number of attempts taken, the score, and the accuracy percentage.
-Play Again Option:
+   - If the user fails to guess the number within 10 attempts, the game reveals the correct number and displays a "Game Over" message.

+5. **Game Loop**:
+   - The function `number_guessing_game()` introduces the game and explains the rules.
-After each game, the player is asked if they want to play again.
-If the player chooses to play again, the game restarts.
+   - It contains a loop that allows the user to play multiple rounds of the game.
+After each round, the user is asked if they want to play again.
+The game exits if the user chooses not to play another round.

-If the player chooses not to play again, the game exits with a goodbye message.
+6. **Main Function**:
+   - The `if __name__ == "__main__":` block ensures that the game starts when the script is run directly.

+This script provides a user-friendly and engaging way to test and improve number guessing skills, with clear instructions and feedback at each step.